bluss/pyproject-local-kernel/FAQ.md

 ## How to setup for VSCodium or VS Code?

-The [vscode-jupyter][] extension instructs that you must install `jupyter` in a python environment to use the extension.
-Install `pyproject-local-kernel` in that particular environment, and it will work.
-If doing this from scratch, you can setup a new environment with both `jupyter` and `pyproject-local-kernel`.
+**Note** that code natively supports using virtual environments in a local directory directly.
+For this reason `pyproject-local-kernel` is almost always unecessary with VSCodium or VS Code ("code").

+Code does not launch the kernel in the same way that jupyterlab does (jupyterlab uses `jupyter-client` and enables kernel provisioning), for this reason `pyproject-local-kernel` is launched using a less reliable way when using code, and this is a - for now - unsupported way to use this project.

+However, it should more or less work.
+Here are some suggestions:

+Install both `jupyter` and `pyproject-local-kernel` in a central python environment that you choose.
+(The [vscode-jupyter][] extension instructs that you should install `jupyter` and tell it where this installation is).

-It's possible you need to use the command *Python: Select Interpreter* to select the environment.
+Then you need need to use the command *Python: Select Interpreter* to select the environment where you installed `jupyter`.

+When this is done, you can use *Select Kernel* → *Jupyter Kernel* → *Pyproject Local* to use this project from code.

 [vscode-jupyter]: https://github.com/microsoft/vscode-jupyter

-- The *jupyter* environment must install the `pyproject-local-kernel` package.
-  (“server side”)
-- The notebook projects install `ipykernel` and the notebook dependencies (“client side”)

-**Note** that code natively supports just using a directory local virtualenv for notebooks, such as Rye or Uv's `.venv` or similar.
-For this reason `pyproject-local-kernel` does not matter so much in this case, it's mainly useful for JupyterLab!
+The output panel has a *Jupyter* section with logs from the jupyter kernel, which can help in debugging.

 ## Does it work with with Pipenv?